toralf/torutils/README.md

 ¹ Even connection attempts from relays will then be blocked ² This connection limit sounds rigid.
 But how likely is it that more than 2 Tor clients from the same client ip address do connect to the same Tor guard at the same time?
-And ip addresses where more than 1 Tor relay is running, are not expected to run in addition Tor clients too, right?
+And ip addresses with more than 1 Tor relay are not expected to run a Tor client too, right?

 ### Installation